TrainerSnow/oneui-compose/README.md

 ## Work in Progress
 This library is still, as of July 17 2023, WIP and unfinished.
 The following table can give a glimpse at the current progress.

 - **Alpha**: Component is available with loose colors and dimensions.
 Certain errors in UX are prevalent and yet to be fixed.
 These components do not yet comply with the lower mentioned structure.
+Issues should be annotated at the core composable using one "TODO" comment per issue
 - **Stable**: Component is available with exact colors and dimensions (as exact as possible).

 | Component                              | Alpha | Stable |